eduardofilo/RG350_adam_image/README.md

 To deactivate it, we will proceed in the same way but deactivating the option in step 5.

 In xMAME the FPS option is activated/deactivated at any time by pressing `Start + R1`.
 In FBA the shortcut is `L1 + R1 + Y`.

+A special case is that of the CPS system.
+In this image, it has been chosen to combine CPS1 and CPS2 in the same system (there is no RetroArch core for CPS3 and in general it is a system for which the machines that can use this image do not have enough power).
+It has been preferred to do this way due to the reduced number of games on both systems and because of the facilities that SimpleMenu offers to select the core that we want to use for each game.
+Thus, in this system (or rather in the union of CPS1 and CPS2 systems), it will be essential to make the adjustment in the CPS2 games.
+The core of CPS1 is the default and therefore it will only be necessary to adjust those of CPS2.

 ## FAQ